Less is More: The Influence of Pruning on the Explainability of CNNs: Methodology

-For the \textbf{occlusion-map} images the activation-map matrix was up-sampled to the input image size.
+Next, the activation map $A^k$ is multiplied with the weight vector $\alpha_k^c$ and all channels are summed up, producing a heat map with the same height and width as the convolutional layer output.
+Finally, a $ReLU$ operation is performed, canceling out all below-zero values.
+Similar to CAM, also Grad-CAM up-samples and normalizes the resulting heat maps for visualization.

+We implement Grad-CAM, utilizing the PyTorch hooking mechanisms and craft two types of images from the resulting activation-map matrices: Heat maps and occlusion maps.
+Figure \ref{fig:dog-heat-occ-example} includes an example image with its heat map and occlusion map.
+For the \textbf{heat map} images, the activation-map matrix is up-sampled to the input image size of $(224 \times 224)$ pixels and visualized in colors from red (very important) to blue (least important).
+We then apply the heat map over the original image with an opacity of $\alpha=0.4$.
+For the \textbf{occlusion map} images, the activation-map matrix is up-sampled to the input image size.
 Instead of colors indicating the importance, the least important 90\% of the pixels are masked.
-These occlusion-maps are inspired by the visualizations in Grad-CAM++\cite{chattopadhay2018gradcam++}, where the idea is to display only the parts of the image that appear to be most important to the network's decision.
-We decided to use 90\% after visual inspection of some examples with varying degrees of occlusion.
+These occlusion maps are inspired by the visualizations in Grad-CAM++\citep{chattopadhay2018gradcam++}, where the idea is to display only the parts of the image that appear to be most important to the network's decision.
+After visual inspection of some examples with varying degrees of occlusion, we employ an occlusion rate of 90\%.